Proton Saga (first generation): Proton Saga (1985–1992)

 On 16 March 1989, Proton officially launched the Saga saloon and hatchback duo in the United Kingdom.
 The saloon models were renamed Proton 1.3 and Proton 1.5 respectively according to their engine displacement in addition to a suffix such as S.E. or G.L. which denoted trim levels.
 The U.K.-market models also differed slightly from their Malaysian counterparts.
-All U.K.-market models were equipped with the original Mitsubishi Lancer Fiore dashboard and rear reflector lamps to pass U.K. safety regulations.
+All U.K.-market models were equipped with the original Mitsubishi Lancer Fiore dashboard and rear fog lights to pass U.K. safety regulations.
 Britain also received many limited edition models such as the Proton Puma, Lynx, Emerald, Prism and SE Le Mans, which featured higher trim levels and unique equipment.
 Proton advertised their models with the slogan "Japanese Technology, Malaysian Style" in the United Kingdom.
 Proton later set the record for the 'Fastest selling make of new car ever to enter the United Kingdom', exceeding their 12-month sales target within 6 months.
 Prior to its launch, the Saga underwent a strict homologation process to be allowed entry and sale in the U.K. market.
 The process included various quality, safety and emissions tests and over 400 modifications where necessary, as well as a 1,000 mile-trial on British roads and weather conditions.
 The Saga also went on sale in Singapore in October 1989 under Cycle & Carriage distributorship.

 On 12 August 1990, the Proton Saga Megavalve was launched in Malaysia.
 The Megavalve nameplate represents the third engine update after the Orion (1985–1987) and Magma (1987–1990).
 The Megavalve engines feature 12-valves or three valves per cylinder, which is an upgrade over the older 8-valve engines.
 The four additional valves made the new Megavalve engines between 11% and 15% more powerful than the previous Magma plants.
 The Megavalve engine was produced in both 1.3-litre and 1.5-litre configurations and both were fitted with carburettors.
 In addition to the updated engines, the Proton Saga Megavalve was also fitted with a new front grille, wrap-around bumper protector moulding and two new exterior colours, namely maroon and green, as well as several minor changes on the interior.
 The 1.5S model also received new full wheel covers, and Proton reintroduced the Saga Aeroback 1.5I model due to popular demand.
 Safety standards were also raised with the inclusion of rear seat belts and a third brake light as standard equipment.
 The Proton Saga Megavalve ranged from RM28,000 to RM36,000, or an increment of RM2,000 over the previous Proton Saga Magma range.

 A unique limousine version of the Proton Saga was also produced.
 It is 25 percent longer than the regular Saga saloon, and features a built-in freezer, in-car entertainment system and a television.
 The 200,000th Saga rolled off the production line on 16 May 1990.